So, you’re online like you’ve never been before.

 So let’s say you have something of value to say.

-It still doesn’t mean people will engage it.
+It still doesn’t mean people will engage with it.

 The internet is populated with well-meaning leaders who have meaningful things to say, but they say them in a boring way.